Ayaka Asai

-Ayaka Asai (朝井 彩加, Asai Ayaka) is a Japanese actress and voice actress who is currently affiliated with Intention.
+Ayaka Asai (朝井 彩加, Asai Ayaka) is a Japanese actress who specializes in voice acting.
+She is currently affiliated with Intention.

 Career

 Asai became a member of the Seinenza Film Company on January 1, 2013.
 She graduated from the General Institute of Amusement Media.
 She voiced Okada in No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!.
 In 2015, she voiced the title character Mio Naruse in the anime adaptation of The Testament of Sister New Devil.
 On October 1, 2017, she became a member of Toei Company's Toei Movie Studios.